anveshsameer/portfolio/README.md

-# Modern MERN Developer Portfolio
+# Anvesh Sameer - Portfolio Website

 A stunning, modern personal portfolio website built with React, featuring jaw-dropping animations, fluid design, and a rich UI.
 Perfect for showcasing your professional experience and journey as a MERN stack developer.